jamis/jamis.github.io/_posts/2014-07-08-following-a-star.md

 Nigel raised an eyebrow.
 "So?"

 Fabian shook his head.
 "Why would Fergus be involved with *alchemy*?
-I mean, he's already a *wizard*.
+He's better than that.
+And besides, he's already a *wizard*.
 He spent five years studying under Orville the Oracular himself.
 He doesn't need to stoop to...to...*this*."
 He gestured to include the room and its implements, and grimaced.

 Nigel shrugged.
 "There's no accounting for taste."
 He looked around disinterestedly.
 "Shall we go?"